-An Ethics Committee, co-chaired by the Chief Financial Officer and the Vice President of Human Resources and Vice President, General Counsel & Secretary, has been established to oversee Lexmark’s ethics program, including the revision and interpretation of this Code.
+An Ethics Committee, co-chaired by the General Council and the Vice President of Human Resources and Vice President, General Counsel & Secretary, has been established to oversee Lexmark’s ethics program, including the revision and interpretation of this Code.

 For purposes of the Code, "Executive Management" refers to the Chief Executive Officer and direct reports to the Chief Executive Officer.